 Build Your Course

-Meeting with an Applied Studies Instructor
+Meet an Applied Studies Instructor

 An Applied Study Instructor is the primary instructor for all APST course options.
 We are excited to explore your ideas and design the best course for you.

-Your Applied Studies Instructor is responsible for providing support to the partners in your course, will engage with you in setting learning objectives and in your reflective practice, and will evaluate your monthly reports, track your hours, participate in the monitor-visit with your employer, and assess course outcomes.
+Your Applied Studies Instructor is responsible for providing support to the partners in your course, will engage with you in setting learning objectives and in your reflective practice, and will evaluate your monthly reports, track your hours, participate in the monitor visit with your employer, and assess course outcomes.

-Your work placement (paid or volunteer) must be relevant to your field of study and provide you with a minimum of 120 hours of work (10 hrs/week for 12 weeks).
+Your work placement (paid or volunteer) must be relevant to your field of study and provide you with a minimum of 120 hours of work (ex.
+10 hrs/week for 12 weeks).
 We expect our employer partners to engage you with work that supports connectivity to your academic training, professional development, and skill-building.

 We will ask your employer to participate in one monitor visit (in person or virtually) and to complete a Student Performance Evaluation form at the end of the semester.